myles-codes/AtomicAndPhysicalConstants.jl/docs/src/species.md

 - Mass number of the atom (optional), format:
     - Mass number before the atomic symbol (accepts unicode superscript)
     - Optional "#" symbol at the beginning
-    - If not specified, uses the most abundant isotope
+    - If not specified, uses the average of the mass in naturally occurring samples.
 - These formats all represent Hydrogen-1:

     ```julia